 A Case Study

 This client, Tony, inquired about a kitchen remodel on our website.
 The basic package was for a 10 x 10 kitchen, but his kitchen covered a larger area.
-He wanted a complete kitchen remodel included kitchen countertops, from floors to cabinets.
+He wanted a complete kitchen remodel included kitchen countertops, from floors to cabinets in Washington, DC.
 He also agreed to let us document the remodel and publish the photos on our website.

 The kitchen had been last remodeled around the 1990s, and was in good condition.
 The appliances were new and stainless steel.
 However, the counters were a laminate, there was no backsplash, the floors were dated ceramic tiles, and there was inadequate storage space.
 It has an open floor layout, with nice large windows over the sink and facing the kitchen.